keaton-robinson/react-xwing-squad-builder/README.md

 # A fun practice and portfolio project
-This is my reimplementation of an existing tool, "Yet Another Squad Builder 2.0", or YASB 2.0.
+This is my reimplementation of an existing tool, "Yet Another Squad Builder", or YASB.
-YASB 2.0 is a "squad builder" for the X-Wing miniatures game by Atomic Mass Games.
-You can see YASB 2.0 live here: https://raithos.github.io/ and you can visit its GitHub repository here: https://github.com/raithos/xwing.
+YASB is a "squad builder" for the X-Wing miniatures game by Atomic Mass Games.
+You can see YASB live here: https://yasb.app and you can visit its GitHub repository here: https://github.com/raithos/xwing.

 This is the front-end repository.
 To see the backend api, see this repo: https://github.com/keaton-robinson/react-xwing-backend.

 I made this for practice and to use as a portfolio sample project.

-I borrowed a few things from YASB 2.0 so that I could focus on the engineering aspects of this project.
+I borrowed a few things from YASB so that I could focus on the engineering aspects of this project.

 What I borrowed from YASB:
 - overall visual design & layout plan (although I reimplemented it with my own CSS)